rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 }
 ```

-We can say without any doubt say we did an excellent job. :)
+We can say without any doubt we did an excellent job. :)

-Side-effect's are now organized in a structured and readable way and the subscription handling gets done automatically by the state layer.
+Side effects are now organized in a structured and readable way, and the subscription handling gets done automatically by the state layer.
-Furthermore, we could get rid of all implemented lifecycles as well as the callback function for the button click.
+Furthermore, we managed to get rid of all implemented lifecycles as well as the callback function for the button click.

-All in all an amazing job!
+All in all, an amazing job!

+[side-effects.start.component.ts]: https://github.com/rx-angular/rx-angular/tree/master/apps/demos/src/app/features/tutorials/basics/5-side-effects